 When I arrived it was only half full, but 15mins later, it started to get very busy by the drinks area and inside where the tables were based.
 This branch is in the middle of one of the busiest streets in London as its really small does tend to get busy fairly quickly.

 Dahi Puri was such a picturesque dish, a crispy puri, potatoes, yellow peas and sweet yoghurt, tamarind and sev.
 I ordered the puri that contained yoghurt, whereas my friend opted for the same dish but without containing any yoghurt.
-There was one moment where we asked for a separate sauce, which came with the Dahi puri, but as one of the staff member but was not Asian, he could not understand what we were asking for, so we had to speak to the manager in order to get what we needed.
-This was very crispy and sweet, nice bit of combination, which I enjoyed along with the Lamb Chop.
+There was one moment where we asked for a separate sauce, which came with the Dahi puri, but as one of the staff members but was not Asian, he could not understand what we were asking for, so we had to speak to the manager in order to get what we needed.
+It was very crispy and sweet, a nice bit of combination, which I enjoyed along with the Lamb Chop.

-The Chicken Soola was another item we ordered from the menu, which was slightly spicy, but not ideal for those who cannot handle any kind of spice.
+Chicken Soola was another item we ordered from the menu, which was slightly spicy, but not ideal for those who cannot handle any kind of spice.
 Although it seemed like dried chicken pieces with very bland strings of onions for presentation.

 Mocktails we had were Nimbu Pani which looked really refreshing and worthy of a photo.
 However, I wasn’t a huge fan of the taste as it had a bit of a strange one.
 It contained ginger syrup, lemon, soda and mint.
 The ‘Guava N Tonic’ also contained a bit of guava and fever tree naturally light, which looked pretty much like a simple drink straight out of a carton box.